The-Osint-Toolbox/Image-Research-OSINT/README.md

 </table>
 <ul>
   <li><a href="https://berify.com/">Berify</a></li>
+   <p>Reverse image search to help you Find stolen Images and Videos.</p>
   <li><a href="https://bing.com/images/feed/">Bing Image Search</a></li>
+   <p>Link to Bing's reverse image webpage.</p>
   <li><a href="https://images.google.com/">Google Image Search</a></li>
+   <p>Link to Google's reverse image webpage.</p>
   <li><a href="https://duplichecker.com/reverse-image-search.php">Duplichecker</a></li>
+   <p>You can search for an image by uploading + with URL or typing the keyword or any word you want to explore related to images.</p>
   <li><a href="https://gvision.streamlit.app/">Gonzo GVision</li>
    <p>GVision is a reverse image search app that use Google Cloud Vision API to detect landmarks and web entities from images, helping you gather valuable information quickly and easily.</p>
   <li><a href="https://imageidentify.com/">Image Identity</a></li>
+   <p>Image recognition site – just drag your image & identify.</p>
   <li><a href="https://osintcombine.com/reverse-image-analyzer/">Osint Combine</a></li>
+   <p>This tool is designed to make reverse image searching more effective.
+It provide tabulated results from Google & Yandex.</p>
   <li><a href="https://www.repostsleuth.com/search">Repost Sleuth</a></li>
+   <p>Reverse image search tool for Reddit.</p>
   <li><a href="https://reverse-image-search.org/">Reverse Image Search</a></li>
+   <p>Reverse Image Search is an image retrieval query technique based on content - CBIR (content based image retrieval).</p>
   <li><a href="https://chrome.google.com/webstore/detail/search-by-image/cnojnbdhbhnkbcieeekonklommdnndci?hl=en">Search By Image</a></li>
+   <p>Reverse Image Search is an image retrieval query technique based on content - CBIR (content based image retrieval).</p>
   <li><a href="https://stolencamerafinder.com/">Stolen Camera Finder</a></li>
+   <p>Use the serial number stored in your photos to search the web for other photos taken with the same camera.</p>
   <li><a href="https://tineye.com/">Tineye</a></li>
+   <p>Reverse Image Search, find where images appear online.</p>
   <li><a href="https://yandex.com/images/">Yandex Image Search</a></li>
+   <p>Link to Yandex's reverse image webpage.</p>
 </ul>
+<br></br>
 <table>
   <tr>
     <td>Stock Image Search</td>